For Municipal Councillors

 The warning label connects behaviour with its consequence right at the point of purchase.
 Its placement on the nozzle takes a problem of diffuse origins and locates responsibility right in the palm of your hand.
 The label itself takes far away consequences – like famine, the extinction of species, and extreme weather – and brings them into the here and now.
 The concept also internalizes cost in a qualitative way; it communicates information to the marketplace in a way that a 10-cent increase at the pump never will.
 Finally, the label is mirror: it is about acknowledging the role we each play in contributing to climate change and bravely facing up to the challenge.

 Passing this by-law will create a global precedent.
 When it happens, it will make international headlines and the concept will quickly spread from there.
 Historians will one day point to a handful of brave Canadian representatives that forever changed the course of history.
-Please see our TEDx Talk, watch the longer CIGI lecture, and download our Report for Councillors and Staff to learn more.
+Please see our TEDx talk, watch the longer CIGI lecture to learn more.